 Why keep records?

 For this reason, many beekeepers keep track of what is happening in their hives, at quite a detailed level.
 As the beekeeper gains experience, there will be a wealth of information in the record.
-This can add historical and environmental context to decisions that are eventually made.
+This can add historical and environmental context to decisions that are made.

-All in all, the recommendation from PerfectBee is to implement at least some form of record keeping from the outset.
+The recommendation from PerfectBee is to implement at least some form of record keeping from the outset.

 Tracking by queen